Boarding, Campus Life, and Dining

 - Boarding parents may arrange visits; there is a designated lounge for this purpose.

 - Most students have double occupancy rooms.
-Roommates will "pod" together and can remove their masks while in their rooms.
+Roommates "pod" together and can remove their masks while in their rooms.

 - Boarders attend classes in-person every other day and attend classes from their rooms on their virtual learning days.